Stability of Continuous Time Quantum Walks in Complex Networks: Theoretical Framework

 Where $\rho(t)$ denotes the density matrix of the system at time $t$, and $H$ is the system's Hamiltonian, typically chosen as the graph Laplacian $L$ in the context of network-based quantum walks.

 To model intrinsic decoherence, we take Milburn formalism~\cite{milburn1991intrinsic}, which introduces non-unitary dynamics by modifying the noiseless evolution Eq.~\eqref{noiseless} as follows:

 Here, $\gamma$ represents the decoherence rate.
 This model captures intrinsic decoherence, which reflects the system’s internal loss of coherence, independent of external environmental interactions.
-In our simulations, we set $\gamma=0.1$ without loss of generality, following~\cite{bressanini2022decoherence}.
-This value introduces reasonable decoherence effects while preserving essential features of quantum dynamics.
-The double-commuter term in Eq.~\eqref{intrinsic_decoherence} models loss of coherence in the energy basis.
+The double-commuter term in Eq.~\eqref{intrinsic_decoherence} models decoherence in the energy basis.

 The next model we consider is based on the Haken-Strobl master equation, which is commonly employed to describe dephasing noise on the position basis.
 It takes the following form~\cite{haken1973exactly}: